Records and Championships

 The highest winning percentage for players who have played in at least 2 team matches is held by Jack Hayes and Tim Harrison; owning records of 8-1 and 7-1-1 respectively.

-Other notable performers in these matches for Bridge Haven Golf Club are Don “Scuffy” Goins, scoring 11 points and having an 9-5-4 record; and Andy Kees, accumulating 9.5 points while amassing an 9-4-1 record.
+Other notable performers in these matches for Bridge Haven Golf Club are Don “Scuffy” Goins, scoring 11 points and having an 9-5-4 record; and Andy Kees, accumulating 9.5 points while amassing a 9-4-1 record.